 What draws you to textiles?

 Textiles are part of a peoples’ culture.
-They tell us a story, bringing insight to the every day lives of the folk who created them and the skills they use.
-I’ve long recognised the intimate relationships we have with with fabrics, from the moment we enter the world wrapped in a blanket, to the day we die.
+They tell us a story, bringing insight to the everyday lives of the folk who created them and the skills they use.
+I’ve long recognised the intimate relationships we have with fabrics, from the moment we enter the world wrapped in a blanket, to the day we die.
 Significant events are remembered and marked by the clothes we wore.
 Many of the Chinese textiles were made precisely to celebrate or commemorate such significant milestones in the lives of their creators.

 What inspires you?

 I can find inspiration anywhere; in colour, music, art, culture, history and ancient techniques.
 I'm inspired by artists and musicians, from Edmund de Waal, Christian Dior and Dries Van Noten to Joni Mitchell, Sylvia Plath, John Keats and Philip Glass.

 What is your favourite part of the process?

 The unexpected finds, and sharing the discoveries.
 Learning a little more each time – which always provokes more questions, which then need more answers, and so the hunt goes on.